Translating Clinical Delineation of Diabetic Foot Ulcers into Machine Interpretable Segmentation: Introduction

 This paper demonstrates the processes of translating clinical delineation of DFU into machine interpretable segmentation.
 We contribute to the research progress of DFU segmentation in the following ways:

-\begin{itemize} \item Introduce the largest DFU segmentation dataset with ground truth delineation (namely, DFUC2022) and perform detailed analysis.
-DFUC2022 will be made available for research purposes and for the upcoming DFU Grand Challenge 2022 \cite{yap2022zenodo}, in conjunction with MICCAI 2022. \item Investigate the effect of image processing refined contours on the performance of a popular deep learning segmentation algorithm, DeepLabv3+. \item Establish baseline results for the DFUC2022 dataset using a range of popular deep learning segmentation networks. \end{itemize}
+\begin{itemize} \item Introduce the largest DFU segmentation dataset to date with ground truth delineation (namely, DFUC2022) and perform detailed analysis. \item Investigate the effect of image processing refined contours on the performance of a popular deep learning segmentation algorithm, DeepLabv3+. \item Establish baseline results for the DFUC2022 dataset using a range of popular deep learning segmentation networks. \item Propose a new strategy to optimise the performance of DFU segmentation in an end-to-end network and achieved the best result when compared to the DFUC2022 challenge leaderboard's results. \end{itemize}

 This work will benefit the research community by providing a summary of available datasets to access and use for training segmentation based networks.
 With our established partnerships between clinicians and researchers, we provide the largest DFU segmentation dataset with superior image resolution when compared with existing DFU datasets \cite{wang2021zenodo}.
-Additionally, we provide an in-depth analysis on the performance of baseline results.
-To assist in fair assessment and comparison with the benchmarks, we release a testing set that can be evaluated online via a grand challenge website (https://dfuc2022.grand-challenge.org/), providing almost instant evaluation results on a standard set of performance metrics.
+Additionally, we provide an in-depth analysis on the performance of baseline results and propose a new end-to-end network, resulting in superior performance when compared to the best reported model in the challenge leaderboard.
+To assist in fair assessment and comparison with the benchmarks, we release a testing set that can be evaluated online via a grand challenge website, providing almost instant evaluation results on a standard set of performance metrics.